 More often than not when we think of tea, we think of a nice hot cup of tea complete with a serving of milk and sugar.
 Another common reference to tea is iced tea, which is a cold option of a hot cup of tea added with ice.
-But this time around the focus however is the variety of teas we might be aware and might not be aware off, in particular black tea, green tea and purple tea.
+But this time around the focus however is the variety of teas we might not be aware of, in particular black tea, green tea and purple tea.
 What do all these tea varieties have in common?
-They are healthy beverages packed with flavour, nutrients and health benefits that alleviate illnesses, aid your digestion and are a better healthier alternative compared to our traditional everyday beverages that we have become accustomed too.
+They are healthy beverages packed with flavor, nutrients and health benefits that alleviate illnesses, aid your digestion and are a better healthier alternative compared to our traditional everyday beverages that we have become accustomed too.
 So what are these teas and why do you need to add them to your diet and lifestyle?

 The Benefits of Black Tea

 You may be familiar with popular black teas such the English Breakfast, Earl Grey, Iced Tea and Sweet tea; but did you know that they are all components of black tea?
 Black tea is bold, strong and richer in flavor than most teas varieties simply because of the full oxidation process that allows the tea leaves to retain their flavor and nutrients far much longer than most tea blends.
 That oxidation process gives the tea that rich dark brown almost black color that gives off the malty, fruity and smoky notes that the beverage is famous for.
 With its rich offering, black tea is a great jumpstart for your morning as it contains just enough healthy caffeine to give you the much needed boost you need for your day.
 The caffeine in black tea is not your usual coffee caffeine, this is a tea caffeine that has healthy components to rejuvenate your body.
 Black tea has a variety of health benefits due to its antioxidants and compounds that help to reduce inflammation in the body.
 Noticeable benefits of black tea is that;